New Dance Group: History

 New Dance Group was established in 1932 by a group of artists and choreographers dedicated to social change through dance and movement.
-The founders – Nadia Chilkovsky, Fanya Geltman, Miriam Blecher, Edith Lambert, Edna Ocko, Rebecca Rosenberg, Pauline Schrifman and Grace Wylie – were students at Hanya Holm's dance studio in New York City, and soon their philosophy attracted a wide student base of ordinary workers and dancers.
+The founders – Nadia Chilkovsky Nahumck, Fanya Geltman, Miriam Blecher, Edith Lambert, Edna Ocko, Rebecca Rosenberg, Pauline Schrifman and Grace Wylie – were students at Hanya Holm's dance studio in New York City, and soon their philosophy attracted a wide student base of ordinary workers and dancers.
 For just a dime, students received an hour-long dance class, an hour of improvisation based on a social theme, and an hour of discussion on social issues.
 Those members wishing to choreograph followed two rules: dance about something important to you, and create work so that the audience could understand the dance's thrust.
 As one of many groups performing under the umbrella of the leftist Workers Dance League, the New Dance Group quickly established itself as a leader in the field, presenting dances that not only spoke forcefully about social ills but also adhered to high artistic standards.

 New Dance Group soon expanded to include dancers, choreographers, and teachers from different techniques.
 Sophie Maslow, Anna Sokolow, Jean Erdman, and Jane Dudley came from Martha Graham's company; Bill Bales and Joe Gifford hailed from the Humphrey-Weidman group; and Eve Gentry and Mary Anthony, like the original founders, first worked with Hanya Holm.
 Modern techniques were not the only staple at the New Dance Group's studio.
 Erdman taught Hawaiian dance, Hadassah taught Indian and Jewish/Israeli dance forms, and Pearl Primus and Beryl McBurnie offered classes in Caribbean and African dance forms.
 Ballet was eventually added to the roster as well, with some classes taught by Broadway dancer Wayne Lamb.
 Paul Draper taught tap, and Al Brooks taught the Holm technique.
 The diversity in dance was indicative of a greater philosophy: at a time when American society was laced with discrimination, New Dance Group welcomed people of all races and religions.

 Just as the founders of the New Dance Group were dedicated to working collectively, the members who strengthened the organization into the 1940s and 1950s frequently collaborated with one another.
 Jane Dudley, Sophie Maslow, and Bill Bales teamed together in the Dudley-Maslow-Bales Trio, which toured very successfully in the 1940s.
 New Dance Group festivals featured varied programs with choreography by many of the abovementioned artists as well as newcomers Donald McKayle, Talley Beatty, and Daniel Nagrin.